 Skating “truly addresses all components of fitness at any level.
 It can be done across a lifetime and can be done individually or as a group sport.
 All those things make it a pretty unique sport in my mind,” says orthopedic surgeon Angela Smith, the former chairwoman of the U.S. Figure Skating Sports Medicine Committee.

 Skating works the lower-body muscles including the hips, quadriceps, hamstrings, and calves.
 Performing jumps can build bone mass and increase the physicality.
 Skating also boosts balance, flexibility, quickness, and agility.
-Speed skating works the the thighs harder; whereas it’s not too distant cousin, figure skating, is a great opportunity to increase upper body strength through lifts.
+Speed skating works the thighs harder; whereas it’s not too distant cousin, figure skating, is a great opportunity to increase upper body strength through lifts.

 Dr. Smith provides a couple tips for beginners: